 Life Off and On the Stage

 Oftentimes when trying to figure out how to make it through life, we look to someone who we have a great amount of care and respect for.
 Someone who most of the time helped us through our younger years and pushed us to be better visions of ourselves.
 These people are found through family friends, upperclassmen, coworkers, organization leaders, and several other weird places and experiences that make up our lives.
 However, most people look up to a teacher.
 Teachers have a huge impact on lives, especially teachers that taught us during rough years of our lives.
-Mrs. Jane Ganey is a teacher that had a huge impact on me during my senior year, and while everyone in the theater department was nervous about switching teachers, she is a jem unlike any other and I was so happy to interview her.
+Mrs. Jane Ganey is a teacher that had a huge impact on me during my senior year, and while everyone in the theater department was nervous about switching teachers, she is a gem unlike any other and I was so happy to interview her.

 I asked her about her life and if she always wanted to be a teacher.
 Her immediate answer of no shocked me.
-Originally she had a Job at Alabama Theater Company stage managing for the productions however Ganey described the intimidating and not liking the large amount of traveling with adult actors.
+Originally she had a Job at Alabama Theater Company stage managing for the productions; however Ganey described the intimidating and not liking the large amount of traveling with adult actors.
 Her first ever glimpse into the teaching world was when her high school director told her of a job opportunity at Thomson High School for an assistant theater position.
-At first, it didn’t look like she was going to do the majority of the teaching until the theater director at Thomson transferred school for a better opportunity.
-The principal gave her the option of teaching or staying, she chose to teach, and the rest in history.
+At first, it didn’t look like she was going to do the majority of the teaching until the theater director at Thomson transferred schools for a better opportunity.
+The principal gave her the option of teaching or staying; she chose to teach, and the rest in history.
 Ganey describes teaching as being “super rewarding [but] it’s hard.
 Like, it sucks, sometimes it’s just so hard… Some days you come and you’re like ‘I really am the worst person in the world.’
 More times than not but knowing I have kids that are out there working in the industry, doing their passion that they started that I helped cultivate in their early stages of life.
 That’s kind of cool.''
 Despite not thinking it at first, Ganey has found her passion through helping others find theirs.
 By being a leader for younger artists, she has found great reward in others finding out who they are.

 When Ganey had first gotten the job, she had no teaching education so she went to UAB for teaching.
 When asked if she thought the extra two to four years of classes were worth it, she responded with, “I do, now, I think it was worth it.
 Back then, I had no idea what I was getting into and I just needed a job.
 I knew that if I knew theater, I could teach theater.
 Like, if you know it, you can teach it, right?”
 Ganey also commented that all she felt like she was doing was “passing my passion off to young kids in hopes that it may stick.”
 Obviously the arts are taught much differently than other classes.
-These are classes ment to give people the tools they need to express themselves in a way that feels right to them.
+These are classes meant to give people the tools they need to express themselves in a way that feels right to them.
 This is especially crucial for kids who need an outlet or somewhere to feel safe.
 The theater department can provide that and it seems Ganey has found a place in which she gives others that sense of belonging and passion that she feels, even though at first it was just a job.